firehol/website/content/documentation.md

                                 lists of IP addresses and allow dynamic changes without restarting the firewall.

-[Integration      Intermediate  HOWTO for of managing ipsets with fail2ban]                  with FireHOL and fail2ban.
+[Integration      Intermediate  HOWTO for managing ipsets with fail2ban]                  with FireHOL and fail2ban.

 [Working with     Intermediate  How to use iptables MARKs to control